-The additive free claims are viable as long as the ingredient lists match up, but there is no such thing as a one step water change.
-You should always take care to check temperature and your tank’s ammonia levels and such when doing a water change.
+The additive-free claims are viable as long as the ingredient lists match up, but there is no such thing as a one-step water change.
+You should always take care to check the temperature and your tank’s ammonia levels and such when doing a water change.
 You cannot just dump in a bottle of water and call it a day; your fish is much more likely to get sick if you are not performing proper tank maintenance.

-Skip the Betta Water and save your money for other aspects in your tank.
+Skip the Betta Water and save your money for other aspects of your tank.
 Your tap water paired with proper conditioning will be just fine.

 5. Well Water

 While it may seem safer to use well water than tap water, you would be surprised at the chemical levels that can be found in the well.
 Pesticides and other harmful chemicals can easily be introduced into the well water, which can, in turn, do serious harm to your Betta.

 Due to this, it may be safer to actually use tap water and water conditioners instead of well water since the chemicals introduced to the water will be a little more predictable and you can generally test your water more easily if you have a good idea of its baseline content.

 While it may make sense for you to use rainwater in your tank since it is the purest variation of water available, there are still some things to take into account before plopping your fish into a tank of water straight from the sky.